tanayseven/http_quest_frontend/README.rst

 Source of repository
 ====================

-This repository is initialized form `here <https://github.com/piotrwitek/react-redux-typescript-webpack-starter>`_ all the credit goes to him
+This repository is initialized form `here <https://github.com/Microsoft/TypeScript-React-Redux-Starter>`_ all the credit of setting this up goes to them

 LICENSE
 =======